chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 The first thing we need to do is prepare. **NOTE:** This uses Chocolatey.Server, but you can use any of the known options in [[hosting your own package repository|How-To-Host-Feed]].

-We need a machine with internet access.
+We need a Windows machine with internet access.
 To set up Chocolatey for offline installation (air-gapped network if you will), first we need a way to obtain everything.

 So from the machine with internet access: